-Part 121 and 135 operators must, while Part 91 are recommended to, implement a formal process, using the SMS, for gathering feedback on the EFB program, to include any irregularities, malfunctions, or lessons learned.
+Operators should implement a formal process for gathering feedback on the EFB programme, to include any irregularities, malfunctions, or lessons learned.
 Use this process during design, installation, modifications, or improvements to procedures and/or training.
+Operators who already have an SMS in place could use some of the techniques from that process (as outlined in AC100-1, Safety Management) to gather feedback.